jmcollin78/versatile_thermostat/documentation/en/presentation.md

 5. TRVs like Aqara SRTS-A01 and MOES TV01-ZB, which lack the `hvac_action` state feedback to determine whether they are heating or not.
 Therefore, state feedback is inaccurate, but the rest seems functional.
 6. Airwell air conditioners with the "Midea AC LAN" integration.
 If two VTherm commands are too close together, the air conditioner stops itself.
 7. Climates based on the Overkiz integration do not work.
 It seems impossible to turn off or even change the temperature on these systems.
+8. Heating systems based on Netatmo perform poorly.
+Netatmo schedules conflict with _VTherm_ programming.
+Netatmo devices constantly revert to `Auto` mode, which is poorly managed with _VTherm_.
+In this mode, _VTherm_ cannot determine whether the system is heating or cooling, making it impossible to select the correct algorithm.
+Some users have managed to make it work using a virtual switch between _VTherm_ and the underlying system, but stability is not guaranteed.
+An example is provided in the [troubleshooting](troubleshooting.md) section.